DrewNaylor/guinget/docs/Project-roadmap.md

 ## Version 0.2 Beta

 - [ ] Load the package list and package details async so that the UI doesn't lock up

-- [ ] Allow batch installing of packages
+## Some later version

+- [ ] If the user wants to, allow batch package installs to go through the package list in the Apply changes window individually rather than passing them all to winget at once